prezi/logbox/README.md

 ### The config file

 Create a config file in JSON format.
-This is the hardest part of working with LogBox :)
+This is the hardest part of working with Logbox :)

 The config file should contain the following information:

- * ```input_location_prefix```: where can the input logs be found?
+ * ```input_location_prefix```: Where can the input logs be found?
- * ```output_location```: where do you want the derived files to be stored?
+ * ```output_location```: Where do you want the derived files to be stored?
- * ```input_compression``` and ```output_compression```: what is your input format and what is your desired output format?
-LogBox supports (splittable) lzo compression, so here you can write either "lzo" or "none".
-In case you want lzo files as output, LogBox will create index files as well.
+ * ```input_compression``` and ```output_compression```: What is your input format and what is your desired output format?
+Logbox supports (splittable) lzo compression, so here you can write either "lzo" or "none".
+In case you want lzo files as your output, Logbox will create index files as well.
- * ```input_filename``` and ```output_name_template```: naming convention of your filtered logfiles.
-You can specify with a regexp how the directories produced by LogBox should look like.
+ * ```input_filename``` and ```output_name_template```: The naming convention of your filtered logfiles.
+You can specify with a regexp how the directories produced by LogBox should look.
 This can be very useful if you want to aggregate your results, e.g. instead of having files containing logs of a 1-hour timespan, you can store your sorted logs in daily resolution.
 Why might you need this?
-As indexing of lzo file scales not very well, it is not practical having hundreds or thousands of small lzo files.
+As the indexing of lzo files doesn't scale very well, it is not practical having hundreds or thousands of small lzo files.
- * ```max_line_length```: Maximal line length, all files longer than this number will be omitted
+ * ```max_line_length```: Maximum line length, all files longer than this number will be omitted
  * ```reducer_number```: Number of reducers for the MapReduce job
  * Filtering/Transformation rules: You can define categories.
 Each category has its own input path, described by the ```input_glob``` property.
 In each category, rules can be defined; these filters and transformations will be applied to the files that belong to the category.
 For each filtering rule you must provide the following properties:
   * a ```name``` and a ```description``` of your rule.
 This will help your co-workers to understand your intentions.
   * ```match```: a regular expression, possibly defining named groups, to identify fields of interest in the processed logline
-  * ```output_format```: how should the processed lines look?
+  * ```output_format```: How should the processed lines look?
-  * ```output_location```: the output directory of this rule.
+  * ```output_location```: The output directory of this rule.

-*Take a look at the [examples](https://github.com/prezi/logbox/tree/master/example)* which shows you how to set up a simple config.
+*Take a look at the [examples](https://github.com/prezi/logbox/tree/master/example)* which show you how to set up a simple config.

 #### Notes

-1. When running LogBox you may specify an already existing output directory, but be careful: if the job should write into an already existing file LogBox WILL overwrite them without notification (unlike a standard hadoob job).
+1. When running Logbox you may specify an already existing output directory, but be careful: if the job should write into an already existing file Logbox will overwrite them without notification (unlike a standard hadoob job).
-2. LogBox will eliminate duplicate log lines from the input files.
+2. Logbox will eliminate duplicate log lines from the input files.

-**Have fun using LogBox!**
+**Have fun using Logbox!**